karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 Also the fact that you need to set the DNS forwarder as the main DNS Server of the VNET means that you probably want to deploy it with a high availability.

-Using a DNS forwarder when we want to resolve a private DNS zone when connected to a VPN works fine, but nowadays seems that there is a better solution available.
+In conclusion, using a DNS forwarder when we want to resolve a private DNS zone when connected to a VPN works fine, but nowadays seems that there is a better solution available.

 # Solution 3: Use Azure Private DNS Resolver